winduum/winduum-docs/docs/docs/use.md

         * 📄 form.js

-You could also have your `.css` and `.js` files in separate directories like `styles` or `scripts`, but that's up to you and your JS framework that you use, you might use SFC too.
+You could also have your `.css` and `.js` files in separate directories like `styles` or `scripts`, but that's up to you and your framework that you use, you might use SFC too.

 ## Examples